In 1866, Fenian republican rebels invaded Canada—from the United States

 By 1860, of 27.5 million people living in the United States, 1.6 million had been born in Ireland.
 Many of these newcomers burned to free the old sod from English rule, in place since 1536.
 In 1858, John O’Mahony, 41, a refugee from Young Ireland’s defeat, founded the Fenian Brotherhood, a New York-based group dedicated to the “liberation of Ireland from the yoke of England.”
 The name referenced the Fianna, warriors of Celtic folklore.
 Anyone born in Ireland and able to afford a $1 initiation fee and a dime a week in dues could join, as could “Friends of Ireland living on the American Continent.”

 Along the Eastern Seaboard, Fenian chapters called “circles” proliferated, enriching the organization and enhancing its local political clout.
 Foreshadowing the emergence of machine politics, the Fenians became a national powerhouse, sometimes notoriously so.
-In 1860, New York City staged a parade feting Prince Albert, Queen Victoria’s husband.
+In 1860, New York City staged a parade feting Prince Albert Edward, Queen Victoria’s eldest son.
 Fenian leader Michael Corcoran, who commanded one of the city’s militias, refused to allow his men to march.
 The Civil War saw more than 150,000 Irish-Americans fight for the Union and 20,000 for the Confederacy.
 Irish-American units like the 69th New York Infantry Regiment, known as the Irish Brigade, fought flying the Irish republican flag and the Stars and Stripes.
 “Here comes that damned green flag again,” a Confederate officer exclaimed in 1862 at Malvern Hill, Virginia, as a Union regiment massed.
 Among his acquaintances, Andrew Johnson, the Tennessean who was his state’s wartime Union military governor, counted John O’Neill, an avid young Fenian serving in the Union Army.

 The war brought American-British relations to a low not seen since the nations went to war in 1812.
 Dependent on Southern cotton, Britain allowed English armorers to supply the Confederacy.
 English shipwrights sold the South vessels with which to run Union blockades and attack Union ships as privateers.
 CSS Alabama, for example, departed Liverpool beneath a Union Jack that the crew flew until switching permanently to the Stars and Bars.
 In a global campaign, Alabama and ilk ravaged Union shipping.
 Confederate blockade runners ranged out of British ports, including anchorages in Canada, a hotbed of Confederate agents.
 After the war the United States sued Britain seeking more than $2 billion in reparations for arming and trading with the secessionists.
 The action came to be known as the Alabama claims case.